MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

 2. Add a blur to the preprocessed image.
     Select the preprocess tab.
 We currently have grayscale and medianblur selected.
 We don't need the medianblur so rightclick on this to remove it.
 Then from the drop down menu select blur and "Add method".
 Drag to active.
+Then in the parameter selector section (bottom right) move the slider of the "kernel" to 3.
 It is often helpful to blur images prior to tracking as it helps reduce noise or gradients in the image.

 3. Select the hough tracking method